-So, let's take a quick look at a few simple ways of testing for bad breath, and why they don't work too well.
+So, let's take a quick look at a few simple ways of testing for bad breath, and why they don't work well at all.

 Cupping your hand over your mouth and breathing out through your mouth, then sniffing.
 All that happens here is that you smell your own hand.

 A better way is to lick the back of your hand with your tongue - but not the tip of your tongue.
 Try to use the middle bit of your tongue, as far back as possible.
-The wait 10 seconds.
+Then wait 10 seconds.
 Now try sniffing your hand.
-You may be able to detect a bad door.
+You may be able to detect a bad odor.

 Better again is to get a plastic spoon, and turn it upside down.
 Now try to scrape the very back of your tongue, as far back as possible.
 Be prepared to gag a little.